 In contrast to other renewable options such as wind and solar power, geothermal energy is a stable source of energy.
 This is because, unlike wind or solar energy, the fuels are still ready to be tapped into.
 Also, this type of energy is efficiently used including water temperatures above 150 ° C for driving turbines to produce electricity.
 Alternatively, the surface-to-ground temperature differential may be added.
 The ground is more resistant to seasonal heat changes than the air and can act as a heat source only two meters below the surface with a geothermal heat pump.

 This energy is simple to quantify because it does not fluctuate in the same way as other forms of energy, including wind and solar do.
 This helps to forecast a high level of precision for the power generation from a geothermal plant.
 To add more to the advantages of geothermal energy, because this energy resource is a renewable resource, no fuel is required, like fossil fuels, a scarce resource that must be mined, or extracted from the earth in some other way.

 Finally, geothermal energy is currently under tremendous research which means that new technologies are being developed to enhance the energy process.
 This industry is being strengthened and developed in a growing array of projects.
 This accelerated growth would alleviate much of the existing drawbacks of geothermal energy.

 Economic advantages of geothermal energy

 Along with the above advantages of geothermal energy, this energy resource is also economical.
-In fact, through improving access to geothermal power and other natural resources, nations will strengthen their capacity to monitor their economic future and strengthen national security while conserving oil and natural gas supplies for higher-value applications such as liquid fuels for transportation, chemical feedstocks, and pharmaceutical goods.
+In fact, by improving access to geothermal power and other natural resources, nations will strengthen their capacity to monitor their economic future and strengthen national security while conserving oil and natural gas supplies for higher-value applications such as liquid fuels for transportation, chemical feedstocks, and pharmaceutical goods.
 Also, before building a ground heating pump, the advantages are always perfect for homeowners who wish to save money and minimize greenhouse emissions.